Here are the answers to all the questions dog owners are asking about potentially fatal disease

 Why is it called Alabama rot?

-It’s a geographical thing.
 It was first recognised in greyhounds in Alabama.
 The rot is a descriptive term potentially to do with the effect the disease has on the skin.
-I don’t know whether it’s a good or bad thing that the name creates an image in your head.

 What causes Alabama rot?

 We don’t know exactly what causes it, but we do know the first sign of the disease is often unexplained redness, a skin sore or lesion that isn’t caused by a known injury.
 The good news is there is a lot of work going on in the UK and elsewhere to understand this condition better.
-I’m reassured by this and pet owners should be reassured, too.
 There are a number of groups now looking at potential causative agents, most notably Anderson Moores and the Royal Veterinary College, and progress is being made.

 What are the symptoms of Alabama rot?